MasoniteFramework/docs/sessions.md

 ## Templates

 The `SessionProvider` comes with a helper method that is automatically injected into all templates.
 You can use the session helper just like you would use the `Session` class.

+This helper method will only point to the default driver set inside `config/session.py` file.
+It will not point to the correct driver when it is changed using the `SessionManager` class.
+If you need to use other drivers, consider passing in a new function method through your view or changing the driver value inside `config/session.py`

 ```python
 {% if session().has('success') %}